michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

 ### Tracking stops very often

 The selection of the tracking feature is tricky and requires some practice and experience.
 For a good tracking result, unique features in the video should be selected near the desired tacking position.

-## Troubleshot for old installation method

-If you have problems with the OFS integration setup first test if the app work in standalone mode by starting the `funscript-editor.exe`.
-This allows the source of the error to be narrowed down more quickly!

-If the standalone application works, look for your problem in the issues listed below.
-If the standalone application not work or your issue was not solved by a point listed below, open an issue with a detailed problem description and the full terminal window output if available.

-### Noting happens when i press the Shortcut for the Funscript Generator

-In most cases, the variable `Settings.FunscriptGenerator` in the `funscript_generator.lua` script was not set correctly.

-**Important:** You have to use use `/` or `\\` for the `\` symbols in your path!

-### When press shortcut the message "C:\\Users\\...” is not recognized as an internal or external command, operable program or batch file appears in the terminal output.

-The path you have set in `Settings.FunscriptGenerator` does not exist.
-You have an typo in the path or forget an parent directory.
-Double check the complete path string!

-### After setting the min and max value after tracking no points are inserted in OFS

-If the points are missing in OFS then most likely the variable `Settings.TmpFile` in the `funscript_generator.lua` script is set incorrectly or the generator crashes.
-A crash could happen if your PC does not have enough memory.
-The amount of memory required depends heavily on the video resolution!

-### The standalone application `funscript-editor.exe` show only a black console window

-On slow hardware the application requires several seconds to load.
-Therefore wait at least 60 seconds when the black console window opens!